-How quickly can you enroll in a health plan?
+How long will it take me to enroll in a health plan?

 - Shorter OEP means more pressure on those who help.